pianwan/pianwan/README.md

 -->

 ### About Me
-I am currently a Master student at the [Swiss Federal Institute of Technology Lausanne (EPFL)](https://www.epfl.ch/en/), Switzerland.
-Prior to that, I obtained my B.Eng. from [University of Electronic Science and Technology of China (UESTC)](https://en.uestc.edu.cn/), Chengdu, China.
+I am an incoming on-campus MSCS student at Georgia Tech.
+Prior to that, I spent a year studying as a Master Student at [Swiss Federal Institute of Technology Lausanne (EPFL)](https://www.epfl.ch/en/), Switzerland.
+I obtained my B.Eng. from [University of Electronic Science and Technology of China (UESTC)](https://en.uestc.edu.cn/), Chengdu, China.

+I am actively seeking internship/co-op/full-time Software Engineer/Machine Learning Engineer opportunities in the USA.

 ### How to Reach Me
 - admin AT rm2.net